vignesh-poovanna/Hangman-using-Python/README.md

 - Handling user input and providing dynamic feedback

 ## Future Improvements
 - Add ASCII art for the Hangman figure
+- develop an interactive frontend
 - Implement scoring and multiple rounds
 - Expand the word bank or allow custom words from the player